Goosehead Insurance (GSHD)

 AI Analysis | Feedback

-Mark Miller President & Chief Executive Officer
+Mark Miller, President and Chief Executive Officer

-Mark Miller was appointed President and CEO of Goosehead Insurance in July 2024, after serving as Chief Operating Officer since 2022.
-He has been a member of Goosehead's board of directors since March 2018.
-Prior to joining Goosehead, Mr. Miller spent 15 years working for some of the world's largest private equity firms, where he focused on driving large-scale financial and operational transformations.
-He served as CFO for Pluralsight, Finastra, Marketo, and Active Networks, all of which were Vista Equity Partners portfolio companies at the time.
+Mr. Miller has served as the President and Chief Executive Officer for Goosehead since July 2024, having previously served as Chief Operating Officer since 2022.
+He joined the board in March 2018.
+For 15 years prior to Goosehead, he worked for prominent private equity firms, leading large-scale financial and operational transformations.
+Mr. Miller was the Chief Financial Officer for Pluralsight, Finastra, Marketo, and Active Networks, all of which were Vista Equity Partners portfolio companies at the time.
 He also held the CFO position at Sabre and L.H.P.
-Hospital Group, and was instrumental in Sabre's initial public offering and its subsequent $5 billion privatization transaction.
-His early career included work at Ernst & Young.
+Hospital Group and was instrumental in Sabre's initial public offering and subsequent $5 billion privatization transaction.

-Robyn Jones Co-Founder & Vice Chairman
+Robyn Jones, Vice Chairman

 AI Analysis | Feedback